IainMNorman/AoC2017/README.md

 ## Journal - Day 1

-I decided to use node for today and rattled through a naive solution that go me the answer as quick as I could.
+I decided to use node for today and rattled through a naive solution that got me the answer as quick as I could.
 Couple of gotchas on the way with converting js strings to numbers.

 Then when done I decided to solve with a reduce instead and looked up how to to that, learning two things.